Bruny Island

-Bruny Island is a 362 km2 coastal island of Tasmania, Australia, located at the mouths of the Derwent River and Huon River estuaries on Storm Bay on the Tasman Sea, south of Hobart.
+Bruny Island is a 362 km2 coastal island of Tasmania, Australia, located at the mouths of the River Derwent and Huon River estuaries on Storm Bay on the Tasman Sea, south of Hobart.
 The island is separated from the mainland by the D'Entrecasteaux Channel.
-The island and the channel are named after French explorer, Antoine Bruni d'Entrecasteaux.
+The island and the channel are named after French explorer Antoine Bruni d'Entrecasteaux.

 The island's Aboriginal name is lunawanna-allonah, from which the island settlements of Alonnah and Lunawanna are named.

 History

 Bruny Island was inhabited by Aboriginal Tasmanians people.
 Some people living on the island identify as being of Aboriginal descent.
 Abel Tasman was the first recorded European to sight the island, in November 1642 but did not determine it was an island.
 On 11 March 1773, Tobias Furneaux was the first British explorer to reach the island and his ship anchored at Adventure Bay (named after his ship) for four days and the crew ascertained the land was an island.
 Four years later, on 26 January 1777, James Cook's two ships, the Resolution and Discovery stayed in the bay area for two days.
 Cook carved his initials in a tree that was destroyed in a 1905 bushfire and is now commemorated by a plaque.
 In 1788 and again in 1792 with Matthew Flinders, William Bligh stayed in the Adventure Bay area.

 The island is named after the French explorer Bruni d'Entrecasteaux, who explored the channel region in 1792.
 It was known as Bruni Island until 1918, when the spelling was changed to Bruny.

 Whaling was conducted off the coast of Bruny Island in the first half of the 19th century.
 The British whaler, Alexander, was reported to be whaling in Adventure Bay in 1804.
 In 1805, the British whalers Richard and Mary, Ocean and the Sydney whaler King George were reported there in the winter months.
 The American whaler Topaz was there in 1807.
 Colonial entrepreneurs also operated shore-based whaling stations there.
 Bethune and Kelly had a station operating in Adventure Bay by August 1826.
 Kelly and Lucas had another at Bull Bay.
 Young and Walford had one at Trumpeter Bay.
 Alexander Imlay applied for a site as a whaling station at Cloudy Bay in 1837, and Brown and Rogers did the same in 1842.
 These stations had all ceased operating by 1850, although whaling vessels sometimes anchored offshore in the second half of the century.